 Workplace Exposure Monitoring

-In the workplace it is not uncommon to find noise, dust, vibration hazards and, in general, working conditions that can negatively affect the health of employees.
-It is therefore essential to identify, quantify, and control physical, chemical, and biological risk factors to ensure a healthy and productive working environment.
 Our OH&S consultants undertake the appropriate workplace exposure monitoring, tests, and sample analyses to establish fitting preventive measures and controls.
 Exposure and risk assessments are done using certified instrumentation, which includes direct-reading instruments, sampling pumps, and stationary monitoring devices, among others.
 Our direct-read instruments give immediate data, and include indicators such as gas detector tubes and electronic devices such as gas monitors and particle counters.
-Securitas Consulting workplace exposure monitoring briefs are backed by our OH&S corporate license and our licensed professionals.

 Acoustic measurements